tomeryeh/demo/cabble/docs/tutorial.md

 	}
 ```

 ### Accept a Ride proposal

-The ride acceptation is define in `acceptRideProposal`.
+The candidate has the ability from a popup to decline or accept the ride.
+In case of acceptation, the action will be send to Kuzzle with `acceptRideProposal`.

-In this function, we first publish the ride acceptance by updating the document corresponding to the ride.
+In this function , we first publish the ride acceptance by updating the document corresponding to the ride.

 ```javascript
 	acceptRideProposal: function(rideProposal) {